jamesq9/scrolling-screenshot-of-webpages/README.md

   or
 >java SC help

-Works when there is no Fixed Transperent image in the background and when there is no Constant Fotter (which can be fixed in later versions)
+Works when there is no Fixed Transperent image in the background and when there is no Constant Fotter.